ernest-bruce/human-internet/humanity/humanity.md

 · Amazon operates an incredibly powerful, closed marketplace, which lets it [compete unfairly](https://overcast.fm/+HWy4kXj1k "Decrypted: “As Amazon Gets Bigger, Sellers Feel the Squeeze” [25:21]") with its participants (sellers do not have access to information such as product availability, inventory levels, and purchasing details, like Amazon has)
 · the human_internet facilitates the creation of open marketplaces that provide the same flexibility and name recognition Amazon provides but without the threat of competition from its operator
 · business entities can participate in or create their own marketplaces using common data_models and algorithms
-· all data processing in these marketplaces is done for the benefit of their participants including sellers, buyers, and shippers, but not to directly benift the platform operator
+· all data processing in these marketplaces is done for the benefit of their participants including sellers, buyers, and shippers, but not to directly benefit the platform operator

 a [**marketplace_specification**](#marketplace_specification) describes how a marketplace operates, detailing its data_model, interaction_model, and algorithms